FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 With that defined we can implement a function to parse our next 3 values.
 Instead of writing 3 separate functions or if statements, we can easily perform all three validations in a single function.
-We just need to past the name as a `&str` to build our error if something has gone wrong.
+We just need to pass the name as a `&str` to build our error if something has gone wrong.

 ```rust